 Our 13,000 square metres of studios and workshops across four buildings are filled with professional workspaces and state-of-the-art facilities.
 Home to our 2,000 strong community of student artists, designers and makers, our city-centre campus is a thriving creative hub of collaboration and innovation, thinking and making.
 A close-knit community where artists, designers and makers combine, it’s a place to explore and experiment with processes and materials, both contemporary and traditional.

 Workshops within our LABS are open to students across specialisms.
-Fashion designers collaborate with filmmakers, fine artists with photographers, animators with ceramicists.
+Fashion designers collaborate with filmmakers, fine artists with photographers, and animators with ceramicists.
 The opportunities for cooperation and exchange are endless and open for discovery.

-We are firm believers in an open-door policy, so students across all areas of the college can use equipment and facilities across campus.
+We are firm believers in an open-door policy, so students across all areas of the university can use equipment and facilities across campus.
 Workshop Wednesdays, our rolling programme of creative workshops, takes place on a non-curriculum day where no classes are scheduled, so the day is kept open for all students to explore skills outside their usual programme of study by choosing from a rich menu of workshops, led by our expert technical staff.